Update (December 15, 2024): ‘Specifications’ and ‘Release Date’ sections updated.

 Featured Image Source: YouTube/Stellantis

 An automobile engineer by training, I’ve analyzed the global car market since 2005, with a keen focus on EVs since 2008.
-My journey in online automotive publishing spans 16 years, during which I have reviewed cutting-edge automotive technologies and interviewed leading CEOs and vehicle developers from around the world.
+My journey in online automotive publishing spans 17 years, during which I have reviewed cutting-edge automotive technologies and interviewed leading global CEOs and vehicle developers.